MBrahem/ASRTOIDE/README.md

 data partitioning with HEALPix and customized optimizer.
 ASTROIDE offers a simple, expressive and unified interface through ADQL, a standard language for querying  databases in astronomy.

-Current version works with Spark 2.2.x
+We are in the process of making our source code open.

 # Requirements

-- This version requires Spark 2.2+ installed and Scala 2.11.
+- This version requires Spark 2.2.x installed, Scala 2.11 and Hadoop 2.7+.

 - Add jars in conf/spark-defaults.conf by adding these lines: